Authority: Executive Vice Chancellor and Provost

 2.1.3 Five members plus one alternate member will comprise the Post Tenure Review Committee (PTRC).

 2.1.4 The Faculty Senator in the TECS Department will conduct an election with all eligible faculty listed on a ballot.
-To assure continuity on the PTRC, beginning in 2009, the election shall be as follows:
+To assure continuity on the PTRC, the election shall be as follows:

 2.1.5 If a member cannot serve a full term, the alternate member will become a member of the PTRC and a vote will be conducted to elect a new alternate member to complete the remaining portion of the PTRC term.